 We grew with 10000 storytellers and reached out to more than 1.5 million people.

 This is the year we started increasing our focus on regional content to involve 5+ languages and make our platform a place for diverse voices and make those voices reach an audience much larger than their existing communities.

 2020 – the next step ✊🏽

 letmebreathe.in is now India’s largest storytelling community for climate change, sustainability and pollution issues.
-Where a user can use their mobile phone to tell a visual story, written story, learn how to campaign, collaborate with an engaged community of experts and champion environment issues like never before.
+Where a user can use their mobile phone to tell a visual story, written story, engage with community of experts and champion environment issues like never before, by telling positive stories.